themefisher/airspace-hugo/README.md

 ## License

-While the [original Airspace generic HTML template](https://themefisher.com/products/airspace-free-bootstrap-website-template/) is under the [Creative Commons Attribution 3.0 (CC-BY-3.0) License](https://themefisher.com/license/),
+This Template is released under [Creative Commons Attribution 3.0 (CC-BY-3.0) License](https://creativecommons.org/licenses/by/3.0/)
-**_Airspace_ for Hugo** has been specifically licensed under the [MIT License](https://github.com/themefisher/airspace-hugo/blob/master/LICENSE), as our token of appreciation to the [Hugo] community.

-If you like what you see in **_Airspace_ for Hugo**, please spread the word!
+If you want to remove the credit simply make a [donation](https://www.paypal.me/Themefisher), so that we can run our contribution to hugo community.

 ## About Themefisher